 Overnight in Ban Lung

-The trekking starts from the lodge on the west hiking trail up the hill side of Phnom Korl.
+The trekking will start from the lodge on the west hiking trail up the hillside of Phnom Korl.
 The paths walked are the ones frequented by Tampuan hill tribe villagers (of Phumes Sil, Lapo, Lon, and Phnom) in Yaklom commune to their farms.
 (Phume is a Khmer word, and means “village”.)
-The walk goes through hilly and beautiful landscape, some points at which you may need to exercise your energy a little bit more.
+The walk goes through a hilly and beautiful landscape, some points at which you may need to exercise your energy a little bit more.

-The trekking will give you a picture of how people in Yaklom commune (Tampuan hill tribe) practice their slash and burn (or Sweden) farming.
-The walk goes through hilly and beautiful landscape, some points at which you may need to exercise your energy a little bit more.
+The trek will give you a picture of how people in Yaklom commune (Tampuan hill tribe) practice their slash and burn (or Sweden) farming.
+The walk goes through a hilly and beautiful landscape, some points at which you may need to exercise your energy a little bit more.

 You will pass a number of Sweden farms where you will see and (when possible and suitable) join farm activities according to the cropping calendar or cropping pattern of the season.
 There are more and more Khmer people inhabiting the areas around Yaklom Lake and you may notice some changes: plantations, flower gardens, forest clearance, etc.)